 Dear ILCKC Consumers, Supporters and Friends:

-On behalf of myself and staff at the Independent Living Center of Kern County (ILCKC), I would like to express my best wishes and tell you where ILCKC is headed in 2017.
-The core of what we do remains focused on helping all people with disabilities.
+On behalf of myself and staff at Independent Living Center of Kern County (ILCKC), I express best wishes and tell you where ILCKC is headed in 2018.
+Our core of what we do remains focused on helping all people with disabilities.
 ILCKC empowers people with disabilities (PWD) to grow and reach their full potential of independence by way of their own choices.

-ILCKC offers people with disabilities informed choices to live in the community as freely as they choose, and to have the options and resources to be self-sufficient.
+ILCKC continues to offer people with disabilities informed choices to live in the community as freely as they choose, and to have the options and resources to be self-sufficient.
 Many PWD may require assistance to tackle daily activities.
-Help in accessing programs and services such as: relocating out of a nursing home, getting their power chair repaired, accessing assistive technology devices or learning how to use them, independent living skills, or possibly sitting amongst peers for peer mentorship are all available at ILCKC.
-These programs and services are in place to move individuals with disabilities forward in becoming or sustaining independence.
+Help in accessing programs, services and required resources needed to: relocate out of a skilled nursing facility, receive a repaired, power chair, access assistive technology (AT) devices or learn how to use an AT device, train on independent living skills, or sit amongst peers for peer mentorship.
+All these services are available at ILCKC.
+These programs and services are in the focus of moving individuals with disabilities forward to becoming or sustaining their independence.

-ILCKC faces challenges just like any other organization.
-Servicing the large area of Kern County with limited staff and resources continues to be a challenge.
-One way to meet this challenge is to expand and grow our fee-for-service programs which include our Transitions Program, Braille Translation Program, and American Sign Language (ASL) Interpreting Service.
+ILCKC continues to face changing Federal and State budget cuts and Servicing the large area of Kern County with limited staff and resources continues.
+One way to meet these challenges is to expand and grow our fee-for-service programs which include our Transitions Program, Braille Translation Program, and American Sign Language (ASL) Interpreting Service.

-I know additional challenges may lie ahead, but ILCKC will remain devoted to shaping a more empowered and accessible future for all people with disabilities.
-The types of disabilities people have vary, and the severity of the disability will also vary.
-So whatever the case may be, ILCKC is here to help PWDs live a more independent and integrated life.
+I know additional battles may lie ahead, but ILCKC remains devoted to shaping a more empowered and accessible future for all people with disabilities.
+The types of disabilities people have varies, and the severity of these disabilities also varies.
+Whatever a person’s disability case may be, ILCKC is here to assist a person live a more independent and integrated life.

-As a person with a disability, I want to remind PWD that embracing pity and entitlement is toxic to your future.
-Learn to do as much as you can on your own and you don’t have to settle.
+As a person with a disability myself, I want to remind people living with a disabilitu embracement of pity and entitlement is toxic to your future.
+Learn to do as much as you can, on your own, and you don’t have to settle.
 You can do better and deserve better.

 Jimmie Soto, Executive Director